bootstrapM/generative-ai/README.md

 # Algorithm for f-divergence minimization

 The objective is to minimise the f-divergence between $p_x$ and $p_\theta$ over $\theta$ for any choice of the function $f$ without having to know the explicit form of the two distribution functions.
 The minimization is to be done only using samples from both the distributions.
-Samples from $p_x$ is the dataset $D$ and samples from $p_\theta$ is the output of a parametrized deep-networks whos input is a random variable sampled from some arbitrary but easy-to-sample distribution (for instance $N(0,1)$ ).
+Samples from $p_x$ is the given dataset $D$ and samples from $p_\theta$ is the output of a parametrized deep-networks whos input is a random variable sampled from some arbitrary but easy-to-sample distribution (for instance $N(0,1)$ ).

 In order to describe this algorithm, we first need to define the *conjugate* of a convex function